aaakpinar/NCE/evpn-mh/evpn-mh01-conf.md

 The ce1 has multi-homed bond0 with slave interfaces eth1 and eth2.
 Similar to SR Linux part, it's configured with LACP (802.3ad).

 The single homed ce1 has multiple interfaces to a single PE (leaf3).
 Those interfaces are placed in different VRFs so that ce2 can simulate multiple remote endpoints.
-This is primarily to get better enthropy for load-balancing so that you can observe ce1 using both active links.
+This is primarily to get better enthropy for load-balancing so that you can observe ce1 sends packets to both PEs and ECMP on the remote leaf balance traffic between leaf1 and leaf2 as depicted below.

+<div class="mxgraph" style="max-width:100%;border:1px solid transparent;margin:0 auto; display:block;" data-mxgraph="{&quot;page&quot;:5,&quot;zoom&quot;:2,&quot;highlight&quot;:&quot;#0000ff&quot;,&quot;nav&quot;:true,&quot;check-visible-state&quot;:true,&quot;resize&quot;:true,&quot;url&quot;:&quot;https://raw.githubusercontent.com/srl-labs/learn-srlinux/diagrams/evpn-mh01.drawio&quot;}"></div>

 > See the containerlab topology file for the CE configurations.